AME 3623: Project 7: Compasses and Position Control

 table, if you are careful).

-- The craft should produce a thrust to the left hand fan if the goal
+- The craft should produce a thrust with the left fan if the goal

-is anywhere to the right and a thrust to the right hand fan if the
+is anywhere to the right and a thrust with the right fan if the

 What to Hand In